 Building Snowmen at the Summit of Kilimanjaro

 For the next several days, any trails below 4500 meters were predictably unpredictable.
 Our late December start coincided with the mvuli, or short rainy season in Tanzania - which translates to bouts of drizzling rain, peeks of radiant sun, blankets of thick fog, and torrential downpours all within the span of an afternoon.
-An early acceptance that our tents, sleeping bags, and trekking clothes would never be completely dry turned miserable dampness into tolerable humidity.
+An e

 The 4 1/2 days preceding summit day were, to be blunt, anticlimactic.
 I'd been spoiled by treks through the Himalayas and the Andes, and for the entire Kili trek, I craved vistas of mountain ranges extending horizontally in each cardinal direction.
 Mt.
 Kilimanjaro, as the highest free-standing mountain, afforded none of that.
 There were no other peaks, save for a single Mt.
 Meru in the distance.
 It's a bit depressing to hike for 4 days through intermittent bouts of rain, only catching temporary glimpses of the summit when the fog lifts and the rain clears.